 How To Choose Window Treatments For A Contemporary Room In New York City05/02/2016Dennis Rooney When your home’s style is contemporary, you need your window treatments to reflect that style too.
 So we talked to Room Resolutions’ principal designer, Jane Cunningham, to better understand the process of selecting window treatments for contemporary rooms in New York City.
 Contemporary design can include a range of styles inspired by the second half of the 20th century.
 Its main features are its softer, cleaner lines.
 Jane has found that contemporary means something different to everyone.
 Most of the time, her clients want to open up the room.
 She’s heard her clients say things like, “I don’t have to have 15 items on the counter of my house.”
 Or “I don’t need an ottoman by every chair.”
 Contemporary homes “give you the freedom to move.”
 Even if you live in a small condo, you can bring the outside in by expanding your view of the sun, the sky, and the rain in New York City.
-Begin by uncluttering your windows.
+Begin by uncluttering the windows.
 The windows in your grandparents’ house had many layers.
 There were shades on top of shutters, valances, and sheers.
 It’s often claustrophobic.
 Get rid of the layers.
 By going for window treatments that offer clean lines, you can have the contemporary look you want.
 Your Contemporary Window Treatment Options In New York City: Shutters For Contemporary Homes Plantation shutters are perfect for contemporary homes in New York City.
 The 4.5” louvers complement a contemporary style.
-And when you add a rear mount tilt rod to their wide louvers, your shutters create crisp lines across the window.
+When you add a rear mount tilt rod to their wide louvers, your shutters create crisp lines across the window.
 Shutters offer you light control.
-The panels can be swung open to the side so that you’ll have an open view of your entire window.
-Another option is to install divided shutters.
-These shutters have the light streaming in through the top.
-It’s easy to clean them, which is handy if the windows are usually dusty.
+You can swing open the panels to the side and have an open view of your entire window.
+Another option is to install divided shutters where the light comes in through the top.
+It’s easy to clean shutters, which is handy if the windows are usually dusty.
 Contemporary décor looks its best when everything is tidy and polished.
 Cunningham recommends Polywood shutters to customers who are looking for window treatments for contemporary rooms.
-They’re her preference because won’t warp over time and they don’t get dingy.
+They’re her preference because they don’t get dingy and they won’t warp over time.
 According to Cunningham, more contemporary spaces have reclaimed wood shutters.
 They offer a bit of nostalgia.
 They highlight the restorative use of hardware.
 They go well with hardwood flooring to bring together the entire décor of the room.
 Reclaimed wood shutters allow you to revisit and reuse something from the past.
 The novel idea of using reclaimed wood as shutters is the epitome of the contemporary style.
 Modern Barn Doors Barn doors are a full scale piece of art on the wall.
 Pick as funky of a color as you like.
 You can go with the restorative look.
 Or have it look exactly like a traditional barn door.
 And you can give it a contemporary look similar to the hotel you recently visited.
 Modern barn doors can be used as room separators where you that usually don’t have full doors.
 For example, when you want to close off your kitchen but not all the time.
 Barn doors as window coverings look amazing on large windows with sufficient wall space.
 Shaker doors exhibit an openness that lends itself to a more contemporary style.
 The hardware you decide on makes a difference.
 Pick stainless steel for a more contemporary look.
 Or choose paint in a bold color.
 For example, if the entire room is differing shades of white, a red barn door stands out on the wall and adds to the space.
 “Barn doors add a conversation piece.
 The next gathering you have, I guarantee someone is going to have a comment.
 That’s because people aren’t expecting a barn door on a window.” - Jane Cunningham Cunningham knows from experience that our homes are part of who we are.
 They’re also an experience we can share with our guests.
 And a barn door is part of that experience - and something your guests will be talking about.
-Roller Shades Roller shades are a wonderful solution for contemporary rooms which have big windows and doors that fold into themselves.
-They’re discretely tucked away and let you bring the outside view in.
+Roller Shades Roller shades are a great option for contemporary rooms which have big windows and doors that fold into themselves.
+They’re discretely tucked away and let you bring in the outside view.
 If you enjoy sleeping with complete room darkness so you can have a full night’s sleep, roller shades can include room darkening liners.
 And if you need acoustical help to block out noise, pair them with draperies that can be hidden by tying on the sides of the windows.
 Window Film Most contemporary rooms that are in the New York City area contain large windows that are often 25-30 feet tall.
 And when they face towards the west, the sun takes a toll on the furnishings and carpet.
 Jane recommends window film to anyone with large windows.
 It gives you a wide view of the outdoors, which is just what you want for a contemporary room.
 The film blocks the sun’s UV rays, which means your furniture and carpeting retain their color longer.
 And it helps your home save energy.
 Purchase Contemporary Window Treatments For Your New York City Home Call us at 631-246-3930 to arrange your free in-home design consultation.
 Our professionals come to your home and show you samples of the contemporary window treatment options you’re interested in.
 So you can buy the window treatment that’s perfect for your home!
 To read more about Jane Cunningham and Room Resolutions, browse through RoomResolutions.com today.